laplamgor/kantai3d-poi-plugin/README.md

 Since this MOD requires patching of the game client (main.js), the local caching feature of the game client will not take place.
 Refreshing the game may take a bit longer and cost more data usage. it is recommended to disable this plugin during events.

+⚠️Duo to some [limitation of electron](https://github.com/electron/electron/issues/10478), this plugin conflicts with [poi-plugin-subtitle](https://github.com/kcwikizh/poi-plugin-subtitle).
+Only one plugin will be effective at a time.

+If you want to use both Kantai3D with subtitles, please follow:
+1. disable and re-enable Kantai3D patcher plugin.
+The game will reload with the Kantai3D patch.
+2. Once the game is loaded, disable and re-enable the subtitle plugin.

 # Disclaimer
 Kantai3D is not an officially approved program.
 Using it may be against the Terms of Service of DMM.